 This is the English version of my blog GDAMAS (Portuguese language, online since 2010).
 I'm still working on it.
 English is not my native language.
-Please, feel free to correct me.

-Visit her tomb?
-Sorry, not possible yet.
+Unfortunately, visiting her tomb is not possible yet.

 No Cleopatra?
-There’s always Tut
+We always have Tut

 So, instead of Cleopatra, will you visit Tut?

-Oh, of course I will, Damas!
+Of course I will, Damas!

 Now, before we finish here, I have to say one thing about Cleopatra.
 We must recognize the motion picture Cleopatra, with Elizabeth Taylor, by its value in cinema history — it’s a classic, after all.
 Historically, however, the masterpiece has many mistakes, not to mention all the dramatic license.